RollinsE/brownsea-visitor-access-equity-model/README.md

 The public repository includes code, tests, documentation, public reference data, and the exported static app.

+## Data availability

+This repository does not include the full raw datasets used to run the pipeline.
+Some source datasets are publicly available from UK government or open data portals, while visitor/member data is private and excluded.

+The public repository includes the code, tests, documentation, public reference data, and exported static app artifacts needed to demonstrate the project.
+Users who want to reproduce the full pipeline should obtain the required source datasets from their official providers and place them in the expected `data/` structure.

 ## Testing

 Run the test suite with: